-TUITION ASSISTANCE: Need-based financial aid is available for all prospective and returning Virginia Beach Friends School families who apply, on a first-come, first-served basis.
+Need-based financial aid is available for all prospective and returning Virginia Beach Friends School families who apply, on a first-come, first-served basis.
 Applications for aid along with tax returns are to be submitted to FACTS Grant and Aid Assessment.
 However, the process cannot be completed until a signed contract is returned along with the deposit to Friends School.
-Please contact the Admissions Office for more information.
+Please contact the Assistant Head of School for more information.